 - Focus on severe and pervasive comments and activities that are sexual in nature, offensive and unwanted; and

-- If, after being put on notice, your employer fails to take prompt and effective action to remedy the sexual harassment, contact the Atlanta sexual harassment lawyers at Fidlon Legal for a free consultation.
+- If, after being put on notice, your employer fails to take prompt and effective action to remedy the sexual harassment, contact the Atlanta sexual harassment lawyers at Fidlon Legal for an initial case evaluation.

 In Georgia, an individual claiming sexual harassment must generally file a Charge of Discrimination with the Equal Employment Opportunity Commission (EEOC) within 180 days from the date of the most recent unlawful act to preserve his/her rights.Remedies